 If you choose a repayment buy to let mortgage the 125% rule will be calculated against the interest part of the mortgage payments.

 To buy a property valued at £200,000 you will require a 20% deposit of £40,000.
 The mortgage arrangement fee for this example is £2,000.
 You will need buildings insurance plus landlord insurance (estimate of £500 per annum).
 For this example you would need £42,500 upfront for a £200,000 buy-to-let mortgage.

 Letting agent fees

-To find you a tenant an agent will charge you approximately 7 percent of the annual rent.
-If the agent is managing the let for you will be looking to pay 12%.
+To find you a tenant, an agent will charge you approximately 7% of the annual rent.
+If the agent is managing the let for you, you will be charged about 12%.

 If you make an income, however small, you will be required to declare this.

 When you sell the property any gains in value may be charged capital gains tax.
 You can make £11,000 in 2014/15 before paying capital gains tax which would be charged at 18% or 28% depending on your income tax rate.
 This allowance includes ALL of your capital gains which includes the sale of shares.
 If you are a couple and buy the property jointly you each have an allowance of £11,700 (2018-19) which doubles the total to £23,400.